mprib/caliscope/README.md

 ## Acknowledgments

 This project was inspired by [FreeMoCap](https://github.com/freemocap/freemocap) (FMC), which is spearheaded by [Jon Matthis, PhD](https://jonmatthis.com/) of the HuMoN Research Lab.
 The FMC calibration and triangulation system is built upon [Anipose](https://github.com/lambdaloop/anipose), created by Lili Karushchek, PhD.
 Several lines of FMC/Anipose code are used in the triangulation methods of Pyxy3D.
-Pyxy3D is my attempt at helping to move toward an open source tool for motion capture that can hopefully one day benefit scientists, clinicians, and artists alike.
 I'm grateful to Dr. Matthis for his time developing FreeMoCap, discussing it with me, pointing out important code considerations, and providing a great deal of information regarding open-source project management.

 I began my python programming journey in August 2022.
 Hoping to understand the Anipose code, I started learning the basics of OpenCV.
 [Murtaza Hassan's](https://www.youtube.com/watch?v=01sAkU_NvOY) computer vision course rapidly got me up to speed on performing basic frame reading and parsing of Mediapipe data.
 To get a grounding in the fundamentals of camera calibration and triangulation I followed the excellent blog posts of [Temuge Batpurev](https://temugeb.github.io/).
 At the conclusion of those tutorials I decided to try to "roll my own" calibration and triangulation system as a learning exercise (which slowly turned into this repository).
 Videos from [GetIntoGameDev](https://www.youtube.com/watch?v=nCWApy9gCQQ) helped me through projection transforms.
 The excellent YouTube lectures of [Cyrill Stachniss](https://www.youtube.com/watch?v=sobyKHwgB0Y) provided a foundation for understanding the bundle adjustment process, and the [SciPy Cookbook](https://scipy-cookbook.readthedocs.io/items/bundle_adjustment.html) held my hand when implementing the code for this optimization.
 Debugging the daisy-chain approach to parameter initialization would not have been possible without the highly usable 3D visualization features of [PyQtGraph](https://www.pyqtgraph.org/).